frideosapps/rebuilder/README.md

       // Accessing to `counterUp` to the `DataModel`
       // derived class provided to the `datparameter return Text('${data.counterUp}');
+      //
-      // It is possible to accesse directly`counterUp`
+      // It is possible to directly access to `counterUp`
       // without using the `dataModel` parameter:
       //
       // builder: (state, _) {